AI-Generated Sales Content: The Quality Problem No One's Talking About

 Open any LinkedIn feed and count how many posts start with “In today’s rapidly evolving landscape…” or “Here are 7 ways to…” or “The key to success is…” That’s not content strategy.
 That’s a content factory producing commodity output.

-The irony is brutal: AI was supposed to help teams create better content.
+AI was supposed to help teams create better content.
 Instead, it’s helping them create more mediocre content faster.
-And the mediocre content is drowning the good content.
+And the mediocre content is drowning the good stuff.

 The signals of AI generated sales content

 Your prospects can spot AI generated content.
-They might not articulate how they know, but they feel it.
-Here are the patterns:
+They might not be able to say how they know, but they feel it.
+I’ve been cataloging these patterns for a while, and here are the ones that show up the most:

 The hedge